-Balsamic Brussels Sprouts make you feel good about what's on your plate.
-This easy recipe adds a coating of flavor to whole Brussels sprouts.
-(Or you can slice them in half for quicker cooking.)
-The flavors are subtle, sweet and tangy and the sprouts look absolutely gorgeous in your serving bowl.
+Oven-roasted Balsamic Brussels Sprouts make you feel good about what's on your plate.
+This easy recipe adds a sweet yet tangy coating to Brussels sprouts.
+Added bonus, the sprouts look as good as they taste.

 Note: The link in this recipe is a paid link, Amazon Associates.
 This means I make a small commission when you click and shop.
 Your cost is the same and I only link to products or ingredients that I use and love.